dusk-network/docs-public/src/content/docs/developer/smart-contract/core-concepts.md

 :::note
 The use of an argument buffer and the serialization/deserialization prevents unsafe interactions between the host and the contract's internal state, ensuring that data passed between the host and the contract is done so in a controlled manner.
 :::

-## Events

-Smart contracts on Dusk can use events as a lightweight mechanism to provide feedback, and they are particularly useful for triggering actions on the caller's side.

-Events serve as a logging mechanism that facilitates interactions between various applications and can be emitted by either queries or transactions.
-Events can be processed post-call by the caller, which can then execute its logic accordingly

-Clients can subscribe to events emitted by both smart contracts and nodes by using the <a href="https://github.com/dusk-network/rusk/wiki/RUES-(Rusk-Universal-Event-System)" target="_blank">Rusk Universal Event System</a>.

-Serialization and deserialization are essential for smart contracts to efficiently handle data within Piecrust.
-Serialization converts data structures of a smart contract into a format that can be easily transmitted or stored, while deserialization converts this data back into a usable form.

-While various serialization and deserialization frameworks can be used, Dusk uses [rkyv](https://rkyv.org/) to handle data calls towards smart contracts.

-### Usage of Events

 ## Cryptographic Keys